prolic/HumusAmqp/docs/articles/guides.rst

 This guide covers:

 -  Exchange types
--  How to declare AMQP exchanges with HumusAmqpModule
+-  How to declare AMQP exchanges with HumusAmqp
 -  How to publish messages
 -  Exchange properties
 -  Fanout exchanges